-The Company determines the fair value of its derivative hedging instruments considering valuations obtained from a third-party pricing service and such valuations are tested with internally developed models that apply readily observable market parameters.
+For non-centrally cleared Swaps, the Company determines the fair value of its derivative hedging instruments considering valuations obtained from a third party pricing service.
+For Swaps that are cleared by a central clearing house, valuations provided by the clearing house are used.
+All valuations obtained are tested with internally developed models that apply readily observable market parameters.
 In valuing its derivative hedging instruments, the Company considers the creditworthiness of both the Company and its counterparties, along with collateral provisions contained in each derivative agreement, from the perspective of both the Company and its counterparties.
-All of the Company's derivative hedging instruments are subject to bilateral collateral arrangements.
+All of the Company's derivative hedging instruments are subject either to bilateral collateral arrangements, or for cleared Swaps, to the clearing house's margin requirements.
 Consequently, no credit valuation adjustment was made in determining the fair value of such instruments.
 The Company's derivative hedging instruments are classified as Level 2 in the fair value hierarchy.